 In grade 10, I decided that the University of Guelph was the place for me and so, three years later I started here in the Biological Sciences program.
 While I was an undergrad I volunteered at the U of G Wild Bird Clinic, a local Cub Scout group and led a Junior Naturalist Program in The Arboretum.
 I graduated with honours with a BSc. in Zoology in 1992 and, after a summer working as a Nature Interpreter at the Bruce Peninsula National Park, started as the Interpretive Naturalist at The Arboretum.
 In 2013, I finished a part-time MSc degree in Environmental Biology studying the nesting relationships between birds and wasps.

 I am now The Arboretum's Interpretive Biologist and Education Coordinator.
 Helping visitors understand The Arboretum is my goal.
 I design and create signs and brochures that allow visitors to explore The Arboretum at their own pace.
 I also teach a variety of workshops on topics such as birds, dragonflies and art.
-As well, I try to link University of Guelph students to our site by offering special lectures and tours for different departments.
+As well, I try to link University of Guelph students to our site by offering special lectures and tours for different departments and I am an Adjunct Professor in the College of Biological Sciences where I do yearly lectures/labs for Ornithology, Mammalogy and Ecology classes.
 Keeping track of the wildlife sightings here is another of my jobs and I am happy to say we have a very diverse fauna that inhabits The Arboretum!
 To see photos of our recent sightings, you can go to our Flickr page.

 I have written four bird field guides: Warblers of the Great Lakes Region and Eastern North America, Sparrows and Finches of the Great Lakes Region and Eastern North America, Hawks and Owls of Eastern North America, 2nd edition, and Waterfowl of Eastern North America published by Firefly Books.
 These are field guides that focus not only on identifying these birds but also cover aspects of their natural history.
 One of my favourite outcomes of these books is captured on this video of a 4 year old identifying hawks in my book.
 Check it out!